 Each lot of this antibody is quality control tested by immunofluorescent staining with flow cytometric analysis.
-The suggested use of this reagent is ≤ 0.25 microg per 10^6 cells in 100 microL volume.
-It is highly recommended that the reagent be titrated for optimal performance for each application.
+For flow cytometric staining, the suggested use of this reagent is $\leq 1.0$ microg per million cells in 100 microL volume.
+It is recommended that the reagent be titrated for optimal performance for each application.